Menu

 A popular village is:

-Mahébourg: In the southeast of the island, Mahébourg and the surrounding villages, Blue Bay and Pointe-d'Esny, can be interesting options for solo expats or those without children.
-The village is served by a highway connecting it to the center of the island; it is only a few minutes from the airport and the beaches of Pointe d'Esny and Blue Bay, which are among the most beautiful on the island.
-There is also a shopping mall a few minutes drive from the village and many small and varied shops and typical restaurants.
+Mahébourg: In the South-East of the island, Mahébourg and the surrounding villages, Blue Bay and Pointe-d'Esny, can be interesting options for solo expats or those without children.
+The village is served by a highway connecting it to the center of the island, it is only a few minutes from the airport and the beaches of Pointe d'Esny and Blue Bay, which are among the most beautiful on the island.
+There is also a shopping mall a few minutes' drive from the village and many small and varied shops and typical restaurants.

-The East of Mauritius
+The East

-This region is home to some of the most beautiful beaches on the island, such as Belle Mare or Trou d'Eau Douce.
+This region is home to some of the most beautiful beaches of the island, such as Belle Mare or Trou d'Eau Douce.
 Its peaceful environment, its village atmosphere, its lagoon, and its wonderful bays offer an authentic atmosphere.
 Furthermore, golfers will find breathtaking courses, such as the Constance Belle Mare Plage.

 Pros:

-There are beautiful beaches in the east of the island.
 While it is close to Flacq, which is home to shopping centers and other facilities, it is still possible to find serenity in the East of the island since it is less accessible and busy.

 Cons:

-The area remains difficult to access from the center of the island, although developments are underway to remedy this.
+The area remains difficult to access from the Center of the island, although developments are underway to remedy this.

 Schools, especially private ones, and administrative offices are not well represented in this part of the island.